colorlessenergy/colorlessenergy.github.io/_posts/2017-12-25-reddit-api.md

 this websites uses the reddit api. it gets json data ands displays the images and title of the subreddit.
 It uses fetch api.

+# problem this solved

+This website solves the problem that reddit took a long time to load when i was browsing on it on my phone.
+Now i can browse reddit on my phone with just the stuff i want to see such as the pictures and link to the post.

 # technologies

 HTML5 / CSS3